-Although useful, tie down straps can be a pain to use.
+Although useful, tie down straps or ratchet straps can be a pain to use.
 When the ratcheting mechanism gets jammed, you might find yourself scratching your head wondering if there's any possible way to take it apart again.

 Keep reading, and we'll show you step by step how to loosen ratchet straps.

 1. The Ratchet isn't Fully Disengaged

 We see this problem the most, the ratchet is either closed or partially closed.

 In order to release the strap from the ratchet, you must first make sure you have squeezed the manual pawl (seen below).
 This will lift the manual pawl and allow you to flatten the ratchet.
 Now, before you let go of the manual pawl, lift the main handle upwards.
 Keep lifting until the ratchet mechanism is as flat as you can possibly make it.

 - Start Squeezing the Manual Pawl